pothitos/naxos/manual/Goals.md

 (via the goal `NsgInDomain` that assigns to a variable, its domain minimum value) to instantiate the variable _and_ to satisfy the goal `this`.
-This goal—that refers to a kind of "recursion"—constructs another `NsgLabeling` instance, that is identical to the current one.
+This goal—that refers to a kind of “recursion”—constructs another `NsgLabeling` instance, that is identical to the current one.
 In fact, `this` tells the solver to assign values to the rest of `VarArr` variables.
 When `GOAL()` returns `0`, we have finished.